sabradel/linux-lab-projects/project12-ad-attack-defense/README.md

 Verified full network connectivity between Kali Linux, Windows 10, and Windows Server 2016 using ICMP after configuring Windows Defender Firewall inbound rules in a controlled lab environment.

+### RPC Enumeration Outcome

+A null RPC session was attempted from the attacker system.
+The Domain Controller immediately reset the connection, demonstrating proper hardening against anonymous RPC access.

+This behavior is expected in secured Active Directory environments and still produces authentication and network security events useful for SOC detection and investigation.